 - Notification of the in-progress restore tasks.

-- Restore status of the on-going restore tasks.
+- Restore progress of the on-going restore tasks.

-- Device name, target location, date, and time details.
+- Device name, target location, date, time, and size details.